JamesSkemp/words/content/post/overview-of-descartes-meditations-on-first-philosophy.md

 +++
-title = "Overview of Descartes' Meditations on First Philosophy" summary = "A brief overview of René Descartes’ Meditations on First Philosophy for those who are reading his work." draft = false comments = true date = "2004-09-03T01:01:00-05:00"
+title = "Overview of Descartes' Meditations on First Philosophy" description = "A brief overview of René Descartes’ Meditations on First Philosophy for those who are reading his work." draft = false comments = true date = "2004-09-03T01:01:00-05:00"